§ DID Traits 1.1.0 Editor’s Draft

 Trait Definition

-Deletable DID method’s capability to permanently remove a DID and its associated DID document from the underlying system, rendering the identifier and its historical irresolvable.
+Delete supported A DID method’s capability to permanently remove a DID and its associated DID document from the underlying system, rendering the identifier and its history unresolvable.

-Transactional Fees Indicates whether a DID method imposes mandatory transactional costs for creating, updating, or deactivating identifiers.
+Transactional Fees A DID method which imposes mandatory transactional costs for creating, updating, or deactivating identifiers.
 These fees are typically associated with blockchain or distributed ledger-based methods, where computational resources and network consensus mechanisms necessitate economic compensation.

-Rotatable Verification Methods Verification methods are updateable, allowing cryptographic keys to be replaced or updated, see https://w3c.github.io/did-core/#verification-methods.
+Verification Methods can be updated A DID method that allows Verification methods to be updated, allowing cryptographic keys to be replaced or updated, see https://w3c.github.io/did-core/#verification-methods.

-Pre-rotation of Keys Cryptographic mechanism that enables a DID controller to securely commit to a future key rotation without revealing the actual replacement public key.
+Pre-rotation of Keys A DID method that supports Cryptographic mechanisms that enables a DID controller to securely commit to a future key rotation without revealing the actual replacement public key.
 This technique creates a verifiable, one-way commitment to the next cryptographic key pair, preventing malicious actors who compromise the current private key from arbitrarily rotating to a new key of their choosing.

 Multi-Signature Verification Method A DID method that supports distributed control of a decentralized identifier through a cryptographic mechanism requiring multiple independent signatures to authorize critical identity operations such as updating, deactivating or using the DID.